FINANCIAL INFORMATION FOR INTERNATIONAL STUDENTS

 - Documents must be dated in the past 6 months.

-- If you have financial aid such as a scholarship or grant from UT, submit a copy of your Financial Aid Award PDF (click here for instructions for how to view this in Workday).
+- If you have financial aid such as a scholarship or grant from UT, submit a copy of your Financial Aid Award PDF (click here for instructions on how to view this in Workday).

 - If your financial documentation is from a sponsor such as parents/family/friend, your sponsor must also complete and sign an Affidavit of Support.
 The amount signed for on this form must at least match the above required amount.